Five Priceless Nuggets of Financial Wisdom from The Thomas Crown Affair

 The Thomas Crown Affair is a fun movie that grants the viewer permission to imagine a world where money is not a concern.
-It transports viewers to a world where private planes, yachts, European luxury cars, tropical excursions, mansions, and a stolen Monet painting worth $100 million are the norm.
+It transports viewers to a world where private planes, yachts, European luxury cars, tropical excursions, fine art, and mansions are the norm.

 Of course, no one ever promised vast wealth would bring happiness.

-Indeed, Thomas Crown (played by Pierce Brosnan) is a Wall Street paragon so bored with his success and wealth he’s taken to stealing and other risky activities just to feel alive.
+Indeed, Thomas Crown is a Wall Street paragon so bored with his success and wealth he’s taken to stealing and other risky activities just to feel alive.

 As implausible as that may seem, there are some pragmatic personal finance lessons that we can pull from The Thomas Crown Affair.
-Here are five nuggets of financial wisdom that I want to highlight:
+Here are five of them:

-Although The Thomas Crown Affair is a love story, it is complicated by money, loyalty, and ethics.
-Catherine (played by Rene Russo) stood to get a handsome bounty if she could apprehend the culprit responsible for stealing a valuable Monet painting.
-After determining that Thomas was the thief, she had a brief encounter with him which revealed a strong mutual chemistry between them.
-Thomas soon began to question Catherine’s loyalties; did she really like him, or was her affection only for his vast fortune, or for the painting?
-But their relationship didn’t prosper until they started trusting one another.
+Although The Thomas Crown Affair is a love story, it’s complicated by money, loyalty, and ethics.
+Catherine stood to get a handsome bounty if she could apprehend Thomas for stealing a valuable Monet painting.
+During the pursuit, she had a brief encounter with him which revealed a strong mutual chemistry between them — but their relationship didn’t prosper until they started trusting one another.

-Over a hundred years ago, Russell H Conwell wrote on the importance of trust in our pursuit of wealth in his brilliant work Acres of Diamonds.
-Of all the important attributes to becoming wealthy, the ability to be trusted ranks near the top of the list.
+Over 100 years ago, Russell H. Conwell wrote on the importance of trust in our pursuit of wealth in his brilliant work Acres of Diamonds.
 This contradicts those who lament that the wealthy are dishonest.

 Consider how unlikely we are to do business with the untrustworthy.
-The implication is that if we are rich, there’s a good chance that many people have trusted us as we acquired our wealth (at least to some extent).
-If that many people trust us, there’s probably good reason they deem us trustworthy.
-For example, if we didn’t trust that our employers would meet payroll, most wouldn’t continue to work.
-Of course, there are always exceptions, but the principle is pretty solid.
+The implication is that if we’re rich, there’s a good chance that many people have trusted us as we acquired our wealth.

-Thomas treated earning money like a game he thoroughly enjoyed.
-This is quite a common characteristic among the wealthy.
+Thomas treated earning money like a game.
+This is a common characteristic among the wealthy.
 Thomas built, acquired and occasionally sold businesses.
 He relished in his triumphs.
 His boredom surfaced only after he mastered business.

-Gene Simmons, Oprah, and Ryan Seacrest are additional prominent examples of people who are constantly working, even during “down-time.”
-Each of these people could have retired to live the “good life” long ago, but I argue that they are living their versions of the “good life” already because they inherently enjoy what they do.
+Gene Simmons, Oprah, and Ryan Seacrest are additional prominent examples of people who are constantly working.
+Each of these people could have retired to live the good life long ago, but they’re arguably already living the good life because they inherently enjoy what they do.
+It’s no coincidence that most millionaires typically work 55-hour weeks — or more.

 Thomas Crown also hired the best advisers that interfaced with every facet of his personal and professional life.
 Employees would be with him while he got his suits tailored, and he even prepared dinner with one of his personal attorneys.
 I’m convinced that getting wealthy is often a team sport.
 No one possesses expertise in all areas.
-Thus, it’s important to make sure we are getting the best advice.
-For example, I spoke with a corporate accountant two years ago, and she explained how her advice resulted in her client banking $10 million from the sale of his business while only paying $1 million in taxes; I believed she saved him about $2.6 million in taxes!
+Thus, it’s important to make sure we’re getting the best advice.

-The more we have (or plan to have), the more time we should allocate to making sure that our insurance, investment, tax, and legal needs are taken care of properly.
-By acknowledging others’ expertise, we can accelerate our wealth-building by making fewer mistakes.
+The more we have, the more time we should allocate to making sure that our insurance, investment, tax, and legal needs are taken care of properly.
+By acknowledging others expertise, we can accelerate our wealth-building by making fewer mistakes.

 Serious negotiations can be very important to our financial health.
 Poor negotiators needlessly waste time negotiating trivial details.
 Thomas Crown was a fierce negotiator – but only when it mattered.